-Lens-Artists Challenge #312: Sense of Scale
+Lens-Artists Challenge Revisited - #312: Sense of Scale

-Lens-Artists Challenge #312: Sense of Scale
+Lens-Artists Challenge Revisited - #312: Sense of Scale

 This is a bit of a mixed blessing, because although I'm quite happy to scroll through the entries I find myself becoming sidetracked by all of the wonderful photos that have been submitted in past Challenges.
 Sure enough, I came across an entry from a few weeks ago by Sofia of 'photographias' where she posted her Challenge for the week: Sense of Scale (https://wp.me/p7mIo3-4r9).
-She presented some lovely examples but it got me thinking about a photograph of the beach that I had taken while we were on holiday.
+She presented some lovely examples but it got me thinking about a photograph of the beach that I had recently taken while we were on holiday.

 If you are on Mastodon, you can now follow this blog directly.
 Just go to Mastodon and follow the 'Snapshot' WordPress account at @keithdevereux.wordpress.com@keithdevereux.wordpress.com.
 All new posts will be automatically updated to your timeline.